atomicjolt/blacklight/README.md

 # Generally looks like https://< mycanvas_instance >/api
 :canvas_url: <canvas instance api url>

-# Canvas tokens can be generated at <my_canvas_url>/profile/setting provided
+# Canvas tokens can be generated at <my_canvas_url>/profile/settings provided
-# that the user has the required priviledges
+# that the user has the required privileges
 :canvas_token: <canvas token>

-# Url of scorm manager.
-This could the the adhesion app
+# URL of SCORM manager.
+This could be the Adhesion app
 # [https://github.com/atomicjolt/adhesion]
 :scorm_url: <scorm manager url>

-# This should be the endpoint to launch a given scorm course, in the case of
+# This should be the endpoint to launch a given SCORM course.
+In the case of
-# adhesion this will look like https://<adhesion url>/scorm_course
+# Adhesion, this will look like https://<adhesion url>/scorm_course
 :scorm_launch_url: <scorm launch url>

-# This is the secret to authenticate requests to the scorm manager.
+# This is the secret to authenticate requests to the SCORM manager.
 In the case
-# of adhesion you can generate a shared secret by logging into the server and
+# of Adhesion, you can generate a shared secret by logging into the server and
 # running rake shared_auth, which will generate and save a token
 :scorm_shared_auth: <scorm manager token>

-# The account or sub-account id.
-This can be :self, :default, or an id
+# The account or sub-account ID.
+This can be :self, :default, or an ID
 :account_id: <id>
 ```